CU-DBMI/mends-on-fhir/omop-json/README.md

 | | | Not implemented -- need test instance |

 ## JSON output format
 This program creates a single valid JSON object from any SQL statement although the intended use case is creating A JSON object from an OMOP CDM.
-The output JSON format is in KEY: [{},{}....{}] pretty-print format where each element in the array is a list of column_names: values returned by the SQL query:
+The output JSON format is in KEY: [{},{}....{}] pretty-print format where each element in the array is a list of column_name: value returned by the SQL query:

 ```
 {